-The Company continues to improve its operating performance during the financial reporting period ended December 31, 2022, principally due to continued improvements implemented by our employees, management and the Board.
+The Company continued improving its operating performance for the financial reporting period ended December 31, 2022, principally due to continued improvements implemented by our employees, management and the Board.

 FINANCIAL HIGHLIGHTS

 For the financial year ended December 31, 2022, our Company realized a Net Profit Attributable to Equity Holders of TT\$4.01 million, compared to a profit of \$16.8 million for the corresponding period in 2021.